How to look for records of... Railways

 Consult reports in the House of Commons papers for major, and especially fatal, accidents.
 House of Commons papers are in any large reference library, including The National Archives Library.

-You can also find accident reports can also be found in the records of the individual companies.
+You can also find accident reports in the records of the individual companies.

 5.4 Locomotives and rolling stock